 In Sweden, as well as in many other European countries, the proportion of children and young people with unhealthy eating habits is increasing.
 It is not a sudden change in our eating habits but a gradual change in the society around us that has driven the increase, and the trend is continuing in the wrong direction.

-The WHO is gauging that obesity may overtake smoking as the largest modifiable risk factor for cancer.
+The WHO is gauging that obesity may overtake smoking as the largest preventable risk factor for cancer.

 To improve our eating habits and prevent both obesity and cancer, efforts are needed at a societal level in creating a healthier food environment.
 Price, supply and marketing are some of the factors that control our food choices today.